digitribesthlm/contenthub/README.md

 #### Webhook 1: New Content Brief Creation (`/webhook/new-brief`)

 -   **Trigger:** `POST` request.
--   **Expected Body:** `{ "title": "...", "brief": "...", "domainId": "..." }`
+-   **Expected Body:** `{ "title": "...", "brief": "...", "domainId": "...", "clientId": "..." }`
 -   **Logic:**
     1. Receive the webhook.
     2. (Optional) Use a Gemini node to generate an initial paragraph of content from the `brief`.
-    3. Use a MongoDB node to **insert** a new document into the `content_briefs` collection with a default `status` of "Draft".
+    3. Use a MongoDB node to **insert** a new document into the `content_briefs` collection, ensuring the `clientId` from the payload is saved.
     4. Respond to the webhook with the full document created in MongoDB.

 #### Webhook 2: Content Publishing (`/webhook/publish`)

 -   **Trigger:** `POST` request.
--   **Expected Body:** `{ "id": "...", "title": "...", "content": "...", "heroImageUrl": "...", "domainId": "...", "contentType": "..." }`
+-   **Expected Body:** `{ "id": "...", "title": "...", "content": "...", "heroImageUrl": "...", "domainId": "...", "clientId": "...", "contentType": "..." }`
 -   **Logic:**
     1. Receive the webhook.
-    2. Use a MongoDB node to **update** the status of the corresponding brief to "Published".
+    2. Use a MongoDB node to find and **update** the document where `_id` matches `id` AND `clientId` matches `clientId`.
+This prevents users from one client from publishing content for another.
+Update status to "Published".
     3. Use a WordPress, Ghost, or HTTP Request node to send the content to your CMS for immediate publication.
     4. Respond with a success message.

 #### Webhook 3: Content Scheduling (`/webhook/schedule`)

 -   **Trigger:** `POST` request.
--   **Expected Body:** `{ "id": "...", "title": "...", "content": "...", "heroImageUrl": "...", "domainId": "...", "contentType": "...", "scheduledAt": "..." }`
+-   **Expected Body:** `{ "id": "...", "title": "...", "content": "...", "heroImageUrl": "...", "domainId": "...", "clientId": "...", "contentType": "...", "scheduledAt": "..." }`
 -   **Logic:**
     1. Receive the webhook.
-    2. Use a MongoDB node to **update** the brief's `status` to "Scheduled" and set the `scheduledAt` timestamp.
+    2. Use a MongoDB node to find and **update** the document (matching on `_id` AND `clientId`) to set the `status` to "Scheduled" and the `scheduledAt` timestamp.
-    3. The workflow should then either use a "Wait" node or be part of a separate cron-triggered workflow that queries for posts where `scheduledAt` is in the past and `status` is "Scheduled".
+    3. The workflow should then either use a "Wait" node or be part of a separate cron-triggered workflow that queries for posts where `scheduledAt` is in the past, `status` is "Scheduled", and `clientId` matches.
     4. Once the time is reached, publish the content using the same logic as the "Publish" webhook.
     5. After successful publication, update the brief's `status` in MongoDB to "Published".
     6. Respond immediately to the initial webhook call with a success message.